How to make a planning application

 We recommend buying your plans from one of the Planning Portal’s accredited suppliers.
 They have been through a rigorous selection process to make sure that their maps meet the necessary standards, that their websites are easy to use and that they have good customer support in place should you need it.

-You can find out more about the Planning Portal's accredited suppliers here.
+You can find our more about the Planning Portal's accredited suppliers from their website.